cppp-france/zeppelin/privacy.md

 We do not sell, trade, or otherwise transfer to outside parties your Personally Identifiable Information.
 We may release information when its release is appropriate to comply with and forced by the law.

-Non-personally identifiable visitor information may be provided to other parties for (re)marketing, advertising, or other uses.

 #### Breach Notifications

 We use SSL encryption in the transmission of your personal information between your system and ours.
 However, no system can be completely secure.
 No method of transmission over the internet, or method of electronic storage is 100% secure and we are unable to guarantee the absolute security of the Personal Information we have collected from you.